-The bank, like many other established traditional / regional ones, were being left behind by emerging offerings in meetings the needs of a younger tech-savvy audience.
-The invested heavily in banking products supported by a smart feature rich app designed to appeal to this audience.
+The bank, like many other established traditional and regional banks, were being left behind by emerging offerings that were better meeting the needs of a younger tech-savvy audience.
+They invested heavily in banking products supported by a smart feature-rich app designed to appeal to this audience.
 Our brief was to promote this genuine innovation in the digital spaces we find these audiences.
-A combination of deep audience insight, multi-disciplined creative thinking and fantastic team working helped us change perceptions of the bank amongst these target groups, attract more of them to the bank and ultimately turn them into customers.
+A combination of deep audience insight, multi-disciplined creative thinking and fantastic team work helped us change perceptions of the bank amongst these target groups, attract more of them to the bank and ultimately turn them into customers.

 The Big Number

 9% conversion rate

 Strong user research and testing ensured our on-site messaging hierarchy was firmly aligned to audience needs and their sought on-site experience.
 Not just in finding out more about the offering but, crucially, how they’d like to apply.
 Allied to a new brand visual language that smashed through stereotypical bank imagery and jargon, we were already hitting very ambitious conversion targets within the first 3 months of launch - with a site traffic to applications conversation rate of 9%, compared to average 5% for financial services.

 We already knew that the bank had a proud history of innovation going right back to its foundation.
 We felt that gave it a platform but that it wouldn’t be enough to build the campaign around.
 New entrants to FinTech were already targeting the same audiences.
 So we needed to break away from legacy banking thinking.
 This new challenger offering needed an equally challenging campaign – one that broke free from the usual banking message and jargon.
 We needed to be ‘un-banky’.

 Integrating the campaign